-- 64. There shall be no more than 30 truck movements per day to and from the site (a return trip being two truck movements).
-A truck may include a trailer. - 65.
-All vehicles shall observe a speed limit of 15 kilometres per hour when travelling within the site (including on haul roads).
-It is the consent holder's responsibility to inform drivers of this speed limit. - 66.
-All trucks shall observe a speed limit of 60 kilometres per hour when travelling along Motueka River West Bank Road. - 67.
+- 59.64.
+There shall be no more than 30 truck movements per day to and from the site (a return trip being two truck movements).
+A truck may include a trailer. - 60.65.
+All vehicles shall observe a speed limit of 15 kilometres per hour when travelling on any unsealed surfaces on site and a speed limit of 30 kilometres per hour when travelling on any sealed surfaces on site within the site (including on haul roads).
+It is the consent holder's responsibility to inform drivers of this speed limit. - 61.66.
+All trucks shall observe a speed limit of 60 kilometres per hour when travelling along Motueka River West Bank Road. - 62.67.
 All trucks shall be fitted with GPS based speed logging and records shall be supplied to the Council's Team Leader Monitoring & Enforcement on request.
-The GPS system shall be set up to provide alerts to the quarry manager if the speed limits specified in the conditions above are exceeded.
+The GPS system shall be set up to provide alerts to the quarry manager if the speed limits specified in the conditions above are exceeded. - 63.
+No processing, washing, crushing or screening of gravel shall be carried out on the site.